 People are used to paying low prices, so trying to get them to pay for $500 for a weight loss course would be VERY difficult.

-So, the better strategy is to focus on increasing the volume of sales (traffic) rather than selling higher-priced courses (far more difficult).
+So, in this case, a better strategy is to focus on increasing the volume of sales (traffic) rather than selling higher-priced courses (far more difficult).

 This means that affiliate marketing is not the right path to take a health and wellness blog to six figures.

 A lesson that we learned pretty early on…

 That’s why, in our niche, affiliate marketing is a small, supplemental part of our total income (about an extra $500 – $1,000 per month), but the real money lies in creating our own products.

 - On Create and Go, the average course price is $197.